thesofakillers/ir1-labs/hw2/ANS.md

 > and the document's relevance.
 What is this assumption?

-In counterfactual LTR it is assumed that a user clicking on a documents means that this document is relevant for this particular user.
-Furthermore, it is assumed that non-clicked documents are either not relevant or simply not observed.
+In counterfactual LTR it is assumed that a user clicking on a documents means that this document is observed and relevant.
+Furthermore, the reverse assumption is held: non-clicked documents are either not relevant and/or simply not observed.

 > 9b) 15.0p Give two situations where this assumption does not hold.